 At Stanner Nutrition Clinic, we provide only specialist dietitians who have undergone training at Kings College, London and Guy’s and St Thomas’ NHS Foundation Trust, to guide you through the low FODMAP elimination and reintroduction process.

-Your consultation will be supported by low FODMAP diet sheets and low FODMAP food lists produced by Kings College and Guy’s and St Thomas’ NHS Foundation Trust, which contain the most up to date information regarding low FODMAP food and drink.
+Your consultation will be supported by low FODMAP literature and low FODMAP food lists produced by Kings College and Guy’s and St Thomas’ NHS Foundation Trust, which contain the most up to date information regarding low FODMAP food and drinks.